Improving student outcomes

 Joseph Carney is the Director of the Jack Carney Family Foundation.
 Joe and wife Gail founded and have owned and operated Progressive Systems Inc with service centers in Frankford and Wilmington, DE since 1991.
 Joe will focus on building and strengthening relationships with our service provider partners, school systems and volunteers in addition to board management responsibilities.
 Gail and daughter Kathlyn Carney, an elementary school teacher in Washington, D.C., are also valued contributors to the Foundation.

 Another of the five Carney daughters, Liz has worked for more than 20 years to improve women‘s and children’s health in Delaware, at the March of Dimes and Christiana Care Health System.
-She currently serves as the state director for Delaware CAN (Contraceptive Access Now) via the non-profit organization, Upstream USA, working to reduce Delaware’s high unintended pregnancy rate.
-Liz concentrates her efforts on matching HEF students with health-related organizations.
+She currently serves as the state director for Delaware CAN (Contraceptive Access Now) via the non-profit organization, Upstream USA, working to reduce Delaware’s high unintended pregnancy rates.
+Liz concentrates her efforts for JCFF to board development.

 Liz Carney O’Neill

 Margaret is the eldest daughter of Jack and Ann Carney.
 She lives in Northern California, where she has taught learning-challenged students in grades 4-8 for 25 years.
-Outreach to educators to develop awareness and participation in the HEF service learning project is her focus.
+Her primary focus will be on developing and fostering community partnerships for JCFF.

 Margaret Carney McCaffery

 Brett has been a lawyer in Delaware for 33 years, and is a partner at Morris James LLP.
 Brett also has significant experience in education, as a longtime Board of Trustees Member of Wilmington Friends School, and in health care, as the Chair of the Delaware Health Resources Board.
-As a friend and member of the extended Carney family, Brett focuses on the logistics of the JCF Foundation’s programs.
+As a friend and member of the extended Carney family, Brett concentrates his efforts for JCFF to board development.